doge555/ompl_release/README.md

     #### this is for install
     cmake -DPDT_OMPL_DIR=/usr/local -DPDT_OPEN_RAVE=ON ..

-    ### this is for moveit version
+    ### this is for MoveIt version
     cmake -DPDT_OMPL_DIR=~/ws_moveit/devel -DPDT_OPEN_RAVE=ON ..

-    ### for moveGroup test. indicate which ompl you are using
+    ### for moveGroup test.
+Indicate which OMPL you are using
     lsof -p $(pidof move_group) | grep ompl

-    make -j 4 # depends on core you are using
+    make -j 4 # depends on the core you are using

 GDB debug for moveit issues: